icrr/icrr/README.md

 ## Ícaro Souza Azevedo Lopes

 ### About Me
 I'm a Rust developer with a focus on performance and scalability.
+I take pride in my achievements thus far, acknowledging that success is never a solitary endeavor.

 ### Hard Skills
 <div style="background-color: #f0f0f0; padding: 10px;">